Running the Toolflow

 jasper_frontend:

-1. In the terminal, run the following:
+In the terminal, run the following:

-3. In the Simulink Library Browser, click on the “open model or library” icon in the tab and select where your desired simulink file is (*.slx).
-There are some test files under “jasper_library/test_models”.
-The test model “test_snap.slx” is used for this how-to.
-Once the file has been selected, click “Open”.
-The “test_snap” design should open in the Simulink window.
+simulink.
+This will start Simulink.
+Wait until the Simulink window has opened.In the Simulink Library Browser, click on the open model or library icon in the tab and select where your desired Simulink file is (*.slx).
+There are some test files under jasper_library/test_models.
+The test model test_snap.slx is used for this how-to.
+Once the file has been selected, click Open.
+The test_snap design should open in the Simulink window.

-4. Click the simulink design window (“test_snap”) and press ctrl + D. This will update the simulink model and check for warnings or errors.
+ctrl + D. This will update the Simulink model and check for warnings or errors.
 Make sure there are no errors or warnings.
-A window should pop up if this is the case.
+A window should pop up if this is the case.Save the design, and then in the MATLAB command window terminal type

-5. Save the design, and then in the MATLAB command window terminal type jasper_frontend.
+jasper_frontend.
 This will generate the yellow block peripheral file and run the system generator.
-Wait until the “XSG generation complete.
+Wait until the XSG generation complete.
 Complete.
-Run ‘exec_flow.py -m ….” message is displayed in the MATLAB command window.
+Run ‘exec_flow.py -m …. message is displayed in the MATLAB command window.In the MATLAB Command Window, copy the following text:

 python ../exec_flow.py -m … --middleware --backend --software ...

-The matlab generation process is now complete and it is time to switch to Python.
+The Matlab generation process is now complete, and it is time to switch to Python.

-7. Open a new terminal <CTRL+ALT+T>, and run the following:
+Open a new terminal <CTRL+ALT+T>, and run the following:

-python exec_flow.py -m --middleware --backend --software
+python exec_flow.py -m … --middleware --backend --software

-This command will execute the middleware, which calls the yellow block constructors, creates the top.v file and generates the yaml file, which contains all the parameters needed for the backend to compile.
+top.vfile and generates the yaml file, which contains all the parameters needed for the backend to compile.
 The backend reads the yaml file and builds a list of sources, constraints, generates the constraints file and the tcl file.
-This tcl file is used by Vivado to compile the top.v file and all other relevant source files.
+This tcl file is used by Vivado to compile thetop.vfile and all other relevant source files.
 This generates a bit and binary file, which is used to configure the FPGA.
-The software reads the binary file and generates a bof and fpg file.
-The arguments passed to exec_flow.py will be explained in more detail below when dealing with the Python method.
+The software reads the binary file and generates abofand anfpgfile.
+The arguments passed to exec_flow.py will be explained in more detail below when dealing with the Python method.Using the Terminal, wait until the design has finished compiling.
+Vivado compiles should indicate that there are no timing violations.
+Check the slack times for the setup and hold reports.
+They should not be negative.
+If they are then your design is not meeting timing, and some changes will need to be made to your design.

-• myproj/: contains the Vivado projects files, source files, synth results and implementation results.
+test_snap.slxresults in the following directories being generated under/path/to/test_snap.slx:sysgen/: contains the system generator files,outputs/: contains the bof and fpg files, andmyproj/: contains the Vivado projects files, source files, synth results and implementation results.
 The bin and bit files are also stored here.

 jasper:

-1. In the terminal, run the following:
+In the terminal, run the following: .. code-block:: bash

-./startsg startsg.local.xxxx
+cd /path/to/mlib_devel ./startsg startsg.local.xxxx

-2. Follow steps 2 - 4 as in the section above.
+Follow steps 2 - 4 as in the section above.

-3. In the MATLAB command window terminal type jasper.
-This will run all that was described above without you needing to explictly run exec_flow.py yourself.
+jasper.
+This will run all that was described above without you needing to explictly runexec_flow.pyyourself.
 All display output will be routed through the MATLAB command window, and the project and output files will still end up in the same place as above.

 Python method